 - 2 cups shredded carrots, roughly chopped

-- 2 teaspoons sirracha (or more, depending on your spice tolerance)
+- 2 tbsp sirracha (or more, depending on your spice tolerance)

 - 1 green onion, sliced

-- Working in two batches, heat a large non-stick skillet to a medium-high heat.
+Working in two batches, heat a large non-stick skillet to a medium-high heat.
 Add 1 tablespoon of olive oil.
 Add dumplings, brown on both sides until crispy and golden.
 Once brown on both sides, add ¼ cup of water.
 Cover and let set until water has evaporated, about 30 seconds to 1 minutes.
 Repeat with remaining batch.
+Serve dumplings with sauce and garnish with sesame seeds and green onion.